Iván Héjjas: Disbandment of militias

 Under social pressure, the Hungarian government entrusted Deputy Crown Prosecutor Albert Váry to investigate the crimes committed by nationalist paramilitary units during the White Terror.
 A government decree drafted by Váry in June 1920 stated that all military detachments were to cease all atrocities against civilians immediately.
 Although Váry was soon dismissed from his position due to the right-wing parties' distrust, the newly appointed Prime Minister István Bethlen was committed to the liquidation of paramilitary units and their integration into the regular army.
 In November 1920, the Héjjas militia killed a police officer József Soltra during a firefight in Oktogon in Budapest.
 Subsequently, the police raided several hotels in the capital, capturing dozens of Héjjas' men.
 Another members of his unit murdered Adolf Léderer, a Jewish resident of Solt in August 1921.
 Bethlen commissioned Váry to investigate the crime, in addition to the atrocities in the region Danube–Tisza Interfluve since the fall of the Hungarian Soviet Republic.
 Váry conducted an on-site investigation lasted from August 1921 to June 1922.
 In his report, Váry stated the alleged communist sympathies and/or Jewish ancestry of the victims, for instance in the case of Adolf Léderer and three residents of Izsák – Zoltán Pánczél, Sándor Beck and Árpád Schmiedt – was merely a pretense to get their property, and these were ordinary robbery-murders.
-Horthy's amnesty decree from November 1921 – because to Héjjas' role in the prevention of King Charles' return – and the passivity of a military tribunal made it completely impossible to prosecute the members of the Héjjas detachment.
+Horthy's amnesty decree from November 1921 – because of Héjjas' role in the prevention of King Charles' return – and the passivity of a military tribunal made it completely impossible to prosecute the members of the Héjjas detachment.
 Regarding the murders in Izsák, Héjjas was questioned only as a witness during a trial in June 1922, despite the fact that two perpetrators – János Zbona and Mihály Danics – claimed that the three men were killed on his orders.
 In a published statement, Héjjas justified his actions and those of his squad on moral grounds and denied the need for an amnesty to protect him.
 In the summer of 1922, he recruited soldiers to launch a second uprising in Western Hungary, for which he was briefly detained.